 Scientific partners of the Kaiserpfalz Research Centre

 The Kaiserpfalz Research Centre is involved in the academic discourse through various collaborations.
-The cooperation with the General Directorate for Cultural Heritage (GDKE) arose from the desire of the Rhineland-Palatinate state authority to work together with the research centre as a specialist institution for medieval research.
-Within this framework, the experts at the Kaiserpfalz Research Centre prepare exposés on medieval state properties and also support the GDKE’s Directorate of Castles, Palaces and Antiquities (GDKE/BSA).
-One example of this successful cooperation are the excavations at the Worms cathedral , which the Research Centre has been supporting for several years with specialist archaeological expertise.
-Other projects include the castles of Pfalzgrafenstein and Trifels, whose museum presentations was redesigned by the research centre on the occasion of the state exhibition The Emperors and the Pillars of Their Power in 2020.
+The cooperation with the General Directorate for Cultural Heritage (GDKE) arose in 2009 from the desire of the Rhineland-Palatinate state authority to work together with the research centre as a specialist institution for research into the Middle Ages.
+In this context, the research centre supports, for example, the Directorate of Castles, Palaces and Antiquities of the GDKE (GDKE/BSA) and the Worms Cathedral excavations.
+Other projects include the Pfalzgrafenstein and Trifels castles, whose museum presentation was redesigned by the research centre on the occasion of the state exhibition The Emperors and the Pillars of their Power 2020.

 Research cooperation with the Max Planck Institute for Legal History and Legal Theory